 The processing taking place inside the <flow> element consists of three concurrent <sequence> activities.
 The synchronization dependencies between activities in the three concurrent sequences are expressed by using <links> to connect them.
 The <links> are defined inside the <flow> and are used to connect a source activity to a target activity.
 Note that each activity declares itself as the source or target of a <link> by using the nested <source> and <target> elements.
 In the absence of <links>, the activities nested directly inside a <flow> proceed concurrently.
 In the example, however, the presence of two <link>s introduces control dependencies between the activities performed inside each sequence.
-For example, while the price calculation can be started immediately after the request is received, shipping price can only be added to the invoice after the shipper information has been obtained; this dependency is represented by the <link> ("requestShipping") with sending shipping information to the price calculation service ("sendShippingPrice").
-Likewise, shipping scheduling information can only be sent to the manufacturing scheduling service after it has been received from the shipper service; thus the need for the second <link> ("ship-to-scheduling").
+For example, while the price calculation can be started immediately after the request is received, shipping price can only be added to the invoice after the shipper information has been obtained; this dependency is represented by the <link> (named "ship-to-invoice") that connects the first call on the shipping provider ("requestShipping") with sending shipping scheduling information can only be sent to the manufacturing scheduling service after it has been received from the shipper service; thus the need for the second <link> ("ship-to-scheduling").